elinahkk/Masters/README.md

+# Masters thesis (2016):  Changes in Daily extremes of Precipitation and Temperatures in East Africa resulting from Climate Change
-## Masters thesis work by E. Khasandi ##
+## Elinah Khasandi
+### Department of Geosciences,
-### University of Oslo, 2015/2016###
+### University of Oslo, Norway

-The following Repo contains Data and iPython notebooks for my masters thesis.
+The following repository contains Data and Jupyter notebooks, written in Python 2, for my Masters thesis.

+To install project dependencies: `pip install -r requirements.txt`

 The focus of the study is on analysis of daily precipitation, minimum, and maximum temperature characteristics, seasonal climatologies and their extremes using observed in situ data.
-In addition the study assesses the capability of the Co-ordinated Regional Climate Downscaling Experiment (CORDEX) Rossby Centre Regional Climate Model - RCA4, Regional Climate Model (RCM) to simulate the observed climate exttrems of the region.
+In addition the study assesses the capability of the Co-ordinated Regional Climate Downscaling Experiment (CORDEX) Rossby Centre Regional Climate Model - RCA4, Regional Climate Model (RCM) to simulate the observed climate extremes of the region.

 The same code is modified accordingly for the analysis of maximum and minimum temperature.

 GHCN_Data_Analysis is the main notebook to look at.

-Different notebooks that focussed on CORDEX ouptuts will be commited soon.
+Different notebooks that focussed on CORDEX outputs will be committed soon.

+## License

+Copyright (c) 2016, E. Khasandi and the University of Oslo

+## Citation
+Please see citation file in this repo.

+## Acknowledgements